jstac/quantecon_nyu_2016/README.md

   [profit](http://www.eweek.com/it-management/demand-for-linux-skills-growing-faster-than-talent-pool-report.html))
 * Do some exercises in real analysis if you are rusty
     * [These notes](http://math.louisville.edu/~lee/ira/IntroRealAnal.pdf) look like about the right level
+* Read the first 3 chapters of [RMT](https://mitpress.mit.edu/books/recursive-macroeconomic-theory-1) if you don't know any Markov chain theory or dynamic programming

 ## Syllabus